-Pediatric Type 2 Diabetes
+Pediatric type 2 diabetes

 Type 2 diabetes, previously called adult-onset diabetes is the most common type of diabetes.
 With type 2 diabetes, the body does not use insulin correctly.
+Living with type 2 diabetes is a lifelong project.

 Dallas